Top 10 Archery Rules

 In archery competitions there are all sorts of different ways arrows can land on the target that have unique scoring rules.
 If an arrow lands on the line of a circle, then it will be given the points for whichever circle it’s between that is a higher value.
 So if it lands on the line between the red and and gold circles, the arrow will count as 9 points.

-Additionally, if an arrow shoots through another arrow - this is known as a Robin Hood - it will be given the same points as the first arrow.
+The robin hood rule in archery happens if an arrow shoots through another arrow.
+With the robin hood rule scoring works like this: it will be given the same points as the first arrow.
 Another scoring oddity is if an arrow rebounds or hangs off the target.
 In this instance it will be awarded the amount of points based on where it hit.

 If an archer misses the target completely in a shot then there will be zero points awarded.

 Every archer who is competing against one another must shoot from the same line with their targets an equal distance away.
-This distance depends on the division of competitors and whether it's an indoor or outdoor competition.
-In the Olympics, the target is 70 meters away.
+This distance depends on the division of competitors and whether it’s an indoor or outdoor competition.
+In the Olympics, the target is 70 meters (230 feet) away.
 For other competitions outside of the Olympics the distance has a larger range.
+For indoor archery, the distance to the target is 18.3 meters (60 feet) away.